How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 As a quick recap, here’s what you need to do to learn modern brush calligraphy as a beginner:

-Remember you don’t have to do this all at once… as a matter of fact, there should be plenty of time in between steps where you’re just practicing the last concept you learned.
+Remember you don’t have to do this all at once… ideally there should be plenty of time in between steps where you’re just practicing the last concept you learned.

 Online calligraphy course

-If you need more guidance (and motivation) through these steps, I have an entire course where I teach you exactly how to do beautiful calligraphy so you don’t have to waste time sorting through all the information that’s out there.
+If you need more guidance through all these steps (and much more), I have an entire course on how to do beautiful calligraphy that takes you even further!

 In the course you’ll learn…